draber/draber.github.io/README.md

 The full source code is available under the [MIT license](LICENSE.md) at [code/source.js](code/source.js).
 The compressed version has been created with [Andrew Chilton's JavaScript Minifier](https://javascript-minifier.com/) and the bookmarklet itself with [Peter Coles’ Bookmarklet Creator](https://mrcoles.com/bookmarklet/).

-## I discovered a bug / I would like to have a new feature
+## I discovered a bug / I would like to ask for a new feature

-Sorry to disappoint you, this was a fun weekend project and chances that it's ever going to be picked up again are slim.
+Sorry to disappoint you, this was a fun weekend project and chances that it's ever going to be picked up again are rather slim.
 You can fork the code, modify it and republish it as long as you respect the license.
 You can make a PR and I will probably look at it, but I don't wan't this to be a duty.